To be added to our GFCF Regular Mailing List, write to: email@example.com

 The UBC Graduate and Faculty Christian Forum (GFCF) was founded in 1988 by an interdisciplinary group of university faculty members and graduate students seeking to develop a scholarly engagement with the senior members of the university community.
-It is now in its twenty-fourth year of active participation in critical university discourse.
+It is now in its twenty-ninth year of active participation in critical university discourse.
 The inaugural speaker was Sir John Polkinghorne of Cambridge University, a leading thinker on science and religion.
 GFCF provides a lively ongoing discussion at the interface between faith and scholarship.
 Top scholars visit UBC from around the globe to discuss pertinent issues and stretch the boundaries of thought.
 We also draw on scholars from local institutions including UBC, SFU, Regent College & Trinity Western University.
 The forum explores the possibility of thinking outside the constrictions of philosophical naturalism and scientific materialism, while respecting highly all the insight that science offers for human flourishing.
 The forum offers a critical engagement with early and late modernity.

 Nothing worth doing can be achieved in our lifetime; therefore we must be saved by hope.
 Nothing which is true or beautiful or good makes complete sense in any immediate context of history; therefore we must be saved by faith.
 Nothing we do, however virtuous, can be accomplished alone; therefore we must be saved by love.
 No virtuous act is quite as virtuous from the standpoint of our friend or foe as it is from our standpoint.
 Therefore we must be saved by the final form of love, which is forgiveness. ~ Reinhold Niebuhr